Banner Image

 One of the early projects which we supported through an Environment Grant was an effort to manage watercourses and create hedgerows on the Applegirth Estate - one of four rural estates managed by Crown Estate Scotland.
 The £20,000 grant enabled our farming tenant, Andrew Jardine, (pictured) to support greater biodiversity on the land he farms.

 In 2023 'The Ridge' received a grant of £50,000 from Crown Estate Scotland's Community Capacity Grants fund.
-This money has helped the Dunbar-based training charity to support more young people to learn new skills and gain employment, and will help pay for a new training centre.
+This money will help the coastal community of the Dunbar-based training charity to support more young people to learn new skills and gain employment in construction trades.

 Other successful projects supported by the fund include: